nithyapranavs/searchScript/README.md

 # searchScript
-zsh script to do a google or duck duck go search in terminal
+zsh script to do a google or duck duck go search through terminal

 ## Index
 - [Usage](#Usage)